mileallen/pod/readme.md

 ```

 For both, `pShow` and `pComp`, rendering the template is again, just the simple matter of setting the variable specified.
 For `pShow`, the variable is boolean.
-For `pComp`, assign the corresponding `compid`.
+For `pComp`, assign the corresponding `pViewid`.

 ```
 app.componentVar0 = true